1. What are foreign levies?

 10. How much money has been distributed to date?

-The DGA has disbursed over $131 million in foreign levies, including over $14 million to more than 3,600 non-members.
+The DGA has distributed over $186 million including over $21 million to over 5,000 non-members.

 11. Why was the DGA being sued over foreign levies?